Durandus of Troarn

-Durandus of Troarn (b. about 1012, at Le Neubourg near Evreux; d.
-1089, at Troarn near Caen) was a French Benedictine and ecclesiastical writer.
+Durandus of Troarn was a French Benedictine and ecclesiastical writer, b. about 1012, at Le Neubourg near Evreux; d.
+1089, at Troarn near Caen).

 Affiliated from early childhood to the Benedictine community of Mont-Sainte-Cathérine and of Saint-Vandrille, he was made abbot of the newly founded Saint-Martin of Troarn by William, Duke of Normandy, in whose esteem he stood on a par with Lanfranc, Anselm, and Gerbert of Saint-Wandrille.